Aldarn/Questionnaire-Python-MySQL/readme.md

 The following binaries need installing:

 * Python 2.7
-* MySQL 5+
+* MySQL 5.6.23 (Although 5+ should work)

-Along with the following additional python libraries:
+The project can then be installed using the setup script:

+	./setup.py install

+Alternatively the project can be setup by extracting the source code somewhere convenient.
+The following additional python libraries must then also be installed:

+* MySQLdb

+		pip install MySQL-python

 * Faker